Loop quantum gravity: Difficulties and progress checking the semiclassical limit

 Difficulties in trying to examine the semiclassical limit of the theory should not be confused with it having the wrong semiclassical limit.

-Concerning issue number 2 above, one can consider so-called weave states.
-Ordinary measurements of geometric quantities are macroscopic, and planckian discreteness is smoothed out.
+Concerning issue number 2 above, consider so-called weave states.
+Ordinary measurements of geometric quantities are macroscopic, and Planckian discreteness is smoothed out.
 The fabric of a T-shirt is analogous: at a distance it is a smooth curved two-dimensional surface, but on closer inspection we see that it is actually composed of thousands of one-dimensional linked threads.
 The image of space given in LQG is similar.
-Consider a very large spin network formed by a very large number of nodes and links, each of Planck scale.
+Consider a large spin network formed by a large number of nodes and links, each of Planck scale.
 Probed at a macroscopic scale, it appears as a three-dimensional continuous metric geometry.

-To make contact with familiar low energy physics it is mandatory to have to develop approximation schemes both for the physical inner product and for Dirac observables; the spin foam models that have been intensively studied can be viewed as avenues toward approximation schemes for said physical inner product.
+To make contact with low energy physics it is mandatory to develop approximation schemes both for the physical inner product and for Dirac observables; the spin foam models that have been intensively studied can be viewed as avenues toward approximation schemes for said physical inner product.

-Markopoulou, et al. adopted the idea of noiseless subsystems in an attempt to solve the problem of the low energy limit in background independent quantum gravity theories The idea has even led to the intriguing possibility of matter of the standard model being identified with emergent degrees of freedom from some versions of LQG (see section below: LQG and related research programs).
+Markopoulou, et al. adopted the idea of noiseless subsystems in an attempt to solve the problem of the low energy limit in background independent quantum gravity theories.
+The idea has led to the possibility of matter of the Standard Model being identified with emergent degrees of freedom from some versions of LQG (see section below: LQG and related research programs).